manzoorqirat-boop/DMS-Backend/README.md

 Signatures are append-only through the same three layers as the audit trail: no mutators, the `SaveChanges` guard, and database triggers.

+## Authentication & authorization

+JWT bearer tokens. `POST /api/auth/login` returns one; every other endpoint requires it.

+**Authorization denies by default.** A fallback policy requires an authenticated user, and only four routes opt out: `/health/live`, `/health/ready`, `/api/auth/login`, and the two `/api/public/editor/*` routes the document server calls.
+The reverse arrangement — protect endpoints individually — means a new endpoint added later is public until someone remembers.

+**Tokens carry identity only** — no roles, no permissions. `IAccessControl` evaluates those live on every request, so revoking a role takes effect immediately instead of whenever the token happens to expire.

+**Login and signing are separate credentials.** Part 11 §11.200 requires it, so failed logins and failed signing attempts have separate counters and separate lockouts.
+Locking one does not lock the other — otherwise someone brute-forcing a password from outside could stop a signer already at their desk from completing an approval, turning an attempted intrusion into a denial of service against a regulated process.
+A token proves identity; it never proves intent to sign, and every signature re-authenticates with the password.

+`ClockSkew` is set to zero.
+The five-minute default means a revoked or expired session keeps working past the moment the records say it stopped.

+### First run

+Deny-by-default creates a chicken-and-egg: no user exists, so nobody can log in to create one.
+`BootstrapSeeder` runs at startup **only when the user table is empty** and creates an administrator plus a `SYSTEM_ADMIN` role holding every permission, from `Bootstrap:*` config.
+It is not an upsert and never touches an existing account, so leaving the config in place can't reset a real administrator's password later.
+With no bootstrap configured it logs a warning rather than seeding a default account with a known password.

+**Change that password and remove `Bootstrap:AdminPassword` after first run.**

+`Jwt:SigningKey` must be ≥32 characters; startup fails without it.
+CORS origins are configured per deployment, and an empty list disables CORS rather than falling back to something permissive.

 ## In-browser editing (check-in / check-out)

 Built against **OnlyOffice Document Server** — the plan doc's own recommendation — with the